Overview of U.S. Export Laws

 XI MILITARY ELECTRONICS

-XII FIRE CONTROL, RANGE FINDER, OPTICAL AND GUIDANCE AND CONTROL EQUIPMENT
+XII FIRE CONTROL, LASER, IMAGING, AND GUIDANCE EQUIPMENT

 XIV TOXICOLOGICAL AGENTS, INCLUDING CHEMICAL AGENTS, BIOLOGICAL AGENTS AND ASSOCIATED EQUIPMENT